Kanye West's strange presidential bid unravels thanks to a messy ballot access operation - KESQ

 A little more than two months before Election Day, rapper-producer West’s attention-grabbing presidential bid is bumping along in fits and starts — dogged by repeated questions about the campaign’s tactics, the candidate’s mental health and whether his quasi-candidacy represents little more than an underhanded effort by Republican operatives to capitalize on West’s celebrity in an attempt to siphon Black support from Democratic nominee Joe Biden.

 The 43-year-old music and fashion mogul and his running mate, Wyoming-based spiritual life coach Michelle Tidball, have no chance of winning the White House.
-A CNN tally shows he’s made it onto the ballot in just nine states — where a total of 64 electoral votes at stake, well short of the 270 needed for presidency.
+A CNN tally shows he had made it onto the ballot in just 11 states as of Monday — where a total of 83 electoral votes are at stake, well short of the 270 needed for presidency.

 But he has persisted in his quest to mount an independent bid — aided at every turn by Republican figures, some with close ties to President Donald Trump.